kazuotani14/drake/drake/examples/humanoid_controller/README.md

     `$ ./bazel-bin/tools/drake_visualizer`

-2. Start the controller before the simulator:
+2. Start the QP controller before the simulator.
+By default, it maintains the configuration that it started in.

     `$ ./bazel-bin/drake/examples/humanoid_controller/valkyrie_balancing_demo`